OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:26

-And the Levites stood with the instruments of David, and the priests with the trumpets.
+And the Levites took their places with the instruments of David, and the priests with the trumpets.

 ---